monika4445/miniCRM/README.md

 - Pros: All requests are tracked; can analyze capacity issues; can manually assign later
 - Cons: Requires monitoring for unassigned requests

-Alternative: Return 4xx error.
-This would make failures visible immediately but lose request data.

 ### 4. Lead Identification
 Uses `external_id` as the unique identifier:
 - Allows integration with external systems